nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.5.
 Login contract validation**

 The **usi** field in the JWT contains the signed login contract.
 If present it MUST validate according to the [Authentication Token RFC](rfc002-authentication-token.md).
 The login contract MUST contain the name of the actor.
-This name MUST match the name in the registry identified by the **iss** field.
+TODO: match with VC issued for `iss`.

 **5.2.1.6.
 Endpoint validation**